51 Brilliant Health Tricks You’ll Want to Make a Habit

 How you think about exercise might make a big difference in how much weight you lose.
 In one study, participants walked the same one-mile course, but half were told it was exercise, while the rest thought it was purely for the pleasure of listening to music.
 Afterward, the “exercisers” were more tired and grumpy and scarfed down more sugary treats at a lunch buffet.
 Focus on the fun in your physical activity, and you may feel happier and less like snacking later.

 The best pre-meal appetizer: ultra-short bursts of activity.
-A New Zealand study found that overweight people who did just six 60-second bursts of intense activity before a meal (such as walking quickly up a steep hill) saw a 13 percent greater drop in blood sugar after they ate than those who did a moderate- intensity workout for a half hour.
-The effect, which can protect against diabetes, lasted for up to 24 hours afterward.
-Do you know the moves you make that are actually hurting your body?
+A New Zealand study found that overweight people who did just six 60-second bursts of intense activity before a meal (such as walking quickly up a steep hill) saw a 13 percent greater drop in blood sugar after they ate than those who did a moderate-intensity workout for a half hour.
+The effect lasted for up to 24 hours afterward and can protect against diabetes, just like these other easy diabetes-fighting habits.

 Traveling somewhere exotic?
 Pack hand sanitizer

 Travelers in developing or tropical areas often encounter diarrhea, but clean hands can protect guts.
-About 30 percent of people who didn’t use hand sanitizer fell sick during travel, compared with only 17 percent of those who used a germ-killing gel, French researchers recently found.
+About 30 percent of people who didn’t use hand sanitizer fell sick during travel, compared with only 17 percent of those who used a germ-killing gel, French researchers found in 2014.
 Sanitizing before meals can help you avoid bacteria like E. coli, a common cause of diarrhea.